LambdaGaming/Universal-Srcds-Launcher/README.md

   - Examples: `gnome-terminal --`, `konsole -e`
 - All settings are saved when the program closes and will be automatically set when the program is reopened.

-# Working with more than one server:
+# Notes
- If you need this program to run more than one server, you can copy the exe and rename it to something else to generate a new config.
+- If you need this program to run more than one server, you can copy the exe and rename it to something else to generate a new config.
+- If you get a permission denied error when trying to start a server on Linux, make sure the srcds_run file(s) have execute permissions.

 # Issues & Pull Requests
  If you would like to contribute to this repository by creating an issue or pull request, please refer to the [contributing guidelines.](https://lambdagaming.github.io/contributing.html)